lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Umber Hulk: Claws: damage bonus 3 -> 11.
 Creature: dice 7 -> 8, thac0 13 -> 6.
 Undocumented physical resistances 5 (missile 100) -> 0.

 ## B. 9.
 Level 9.

+* Black Blade of Disaster: add prof opcode.
+This should not make a real difference as thac0 is set to 0.

 * Pit Fiend: review fire spell protections on weapon (and maybe move them to ring).
 Damage bonus 4 -> 16.
 Fix probabilities out of whack, duration of disease display string.
 Change constrict save to vs. breath.
 Creature: hps 120 -> 170, ac -6 -> -7, thac0 5 -> -7, apr 4 -> 5.